Open books on a wooden desk

 About the course

 The Doctor of Philosophy (DPhil) is the most prestigious of the Law Faculty's research degrees.
-It entails writing a thesis over a period of three, or at most four years (six to eight years for part-time students).
+It entails writing a thesis over a period of three, or at most four years if full-time, or six to eight years for part-time students.

 All students will be admitted to Probationer Research Student (PRS) status in the first instance, and all students except those who have previously completed the faculty's MPhil in Law programme will undertake a course in legal research methods during the first year as a full-time student or in the first two years as a part-time student.
 This provides training in legal research methodology, but it will also expose you to the diversity of and intellectual challenges involved in legal scholarship and serves as a forum of peers in which you can discuss the methodological challenges involved in your own research.
 The course comprises seven compulsory two-hour seminars during Michaelmas term while in Hilary term, students must attend eight hours of seminars from a wider range of options, including seminars offered by other social sciences departments and the faculty’s Centres for Criminology and Socio-Legal Studies.
 Students must also attend the course conference at the start of Trinity term.